How Much Is a Bond Clean?

 ProfessionalismHow established is the company?

-Many bond cleaning companies will request your information, before sending you an email days later with an inaccurate quote.
+Many cleaning companies will request for your personal information upfront before sending you an email days later with an inaccurate quote.
 Even worse, some companies can only provide quotes over the phone with a sales agent.

 In this digital age, most customers will now read online reviews when trying out new products or services.
 While we wholeheartedly recommend doing this, we’ve found that review systems can often be manipulated and skewed towards the positive.
 Consider reading through some less than favorable reviews to see if there are patterns of last minute cancellations, bond cleaners not showing up, or extreme upselling of services on the day of the clean.